 - Materials: Whiteboard and Expo marker

-In order to place the X or the O, they have to be correct, they have to have shown their math strategies, they have to include __________ (units, formulas, etc), and everyone at their table has to have it complete.
-They show me the symbol for done, I come and check, and if everything looks good, then they can come to the board and place an X/O. They compete on one game board until there is a win, and then students will play on the next game board.
+In order to place the X or O, they have to be correct, they have to have shown their math strategies, they have to include __________ (units, formulas, etc), and everyone at their table must have it complete.
+They show me the symbol for done, I come and check, and if everything looks good, they can come to the board and place an X/O. They compete on one game board until there is a win, and then students will play on the next game board.

-2. Magnet Race
+4. Magnet Race